Intro-to-Data-Science-Template/intro_to_data_science_reader/content/class_worksheets/23_bash/_index.en.md

 ## Overview

 Today's <span style="color: orange;">***spooky***</span> worksheet will (hopefully) be a bit of a fun divergence.
 To get comfortable navigating around the terminal, we will be playing a video game, [GameShell][]!
-Or rather the venerable ancestor to modern video games, the text role playing game.
+Or rather the venerable ancestor to modern video games, the text based role playing game.
 You'll be delving into the depths of castle cellars and slaying spiders like a proper Halloween adventure!

 For this worksheet, please complete all the basic missions, \#1 through \#12.
 Feel free to adventure more though!